-Non Prescribed (Over-the-Counter) Medications
+Non-Prescribed (Over the Counter) Medications

-Parents may authorize the school to administer a non prescribed medication (including cough drops, Tylenol, etc.) using a form which is available at the school office.
+Parents may authorize the school to administer a non-prescribed medication (including cough drops, Tylenol, etc.) using a form which is available at the school office.
 It must be brought to the office and will only be dispensed with your written permission and according to the written directions.
-All medication must be identified, and the label must include your child's name and prescribed dosage.
-A physician does not have to authorize such medication but all of the other conditions described above under prescribed medications will also apply to non prescribed medications.
-The student may be authorized on the request form by his/her parent to self-administer the medication in the presence of a school staff member.
-No other exceptions will be made to these requirements.
+All medication must be identified and labeled with your child's name and prescribed dosage.
+A physician does not have to authorize such medication, but all of the other conditions described above under prescribed medications will also apply to non-prescribed medications.